fable-compiler/Fable/docs/source/pages/getting-started.md

+- tagline: How Fable and Fable-elmish helped Casque Noir, A non profit organization

 # Getting started

-When you have installed all the [prerequisites](prerequisites.md) you are good to go.
+When you have installed all the [prerequisites](prerequisites.html) you are good to go.

 Start by installing the Simple Fable template: